Distinction Between Cognizable offence and Non-Cognizable Offence

 3.

-A non-cognizable offence is an offence in which police can neither register FIR, investigate, nor effect arrest without warrant.
+A non-cognizable offence is an offence in which police can neither register FIR, investigate, nor effect arrest without a warrant.

 4.

-They are considered private wrongs, prosecution of offender is left to initiative and efforts of private citizens.
+They are considered private wrongs, and prosecution of offender is left to initiative and efforts of private citizens.